samsheffield/Senior_Studio/docs/week2.md

 - **Emotional Beat**:
 What would you like a player to be feeling in this part of the game?
 While we can't _make_ someone feel somthing, we can make design decisions to encourage certain emotions.
 [Dr. Plutchik's Wheel of Emotions](https://www.6seconds.org/2022/03/13/plutchik-wheel-emotions/) might be a good resource for identifying emotions.

+## Burndown Chart
+Your game design macro provides a highly detailed and prioritized  list that can be used to help manage development tasks which still need to be completed.

+A simple and effective approach to this, often referred to as a _burndown chart_, only requires striking off any completed task as it is completed.

 ## Today: Create a game design macro chart for your game
 Using [the template](https://docs.google.com/spreadsheets/d/1HHgzKnf3q6_eWLwdr2nA7_0GeJer2VZG9YJxq2f7IW4/edit?usp=sharing) as a framework, create an overview of your game.